-Ever since the Western Enlightenment episteme divided the Latin ars (or artes) and its Greek predecessor technē into the separate domains of “art,” “science,” “technology,” “craft,” and “skill,” investigations of accidental technical invention, especially within the sphere of the arts, seem to be imbued with a modern-era sort of spirituality, if not a moot sense of romanticism.
+Ever since the Western Enlightenment episteme divided the Latin ars (plural: artes) and its Greek predecessor technē into the separate domains of “art,” “science,” “technology,” “craft,” and “skill,” investigations of accidental technical invention, especially within the sphere of the arts, seem to be imbued with a modern-era sort of spirituality, if not a moot sense of romanticism.

 Following former conceptions of artes, Athanasius Kircher’s fantastic contraptions, such as the Katzenklavier (cat piano), were still part of mainstream science and technology in the seventeenth century.
 Some of them, such as the megaphone, even became common devices in the centuries that followed.
 “Art” in its present-day meaning has provided a refuge for non-empirical, speculative, and even irrational practices and knowledge, but it has also quarantined them in the domain of the aesthetic.
 Accidental, random, absurdist, pataphysical, and haunted technologies have been effectively sanitized in this way.